checkers23/Linux-Active-Directory/README.md

 # 🌌 DeathStar S.A. — Linux Active Directory

 > Full implementation of a Samba 4 Active Directory infrastructure on Ubuntu Server 22.04.
-This project covers domain controller setup, Linux client integration, shared folder permissions with ACLs, a secondary domain on AWS EC2, process control via POSIX signals, scheduled tasks with cron, and a bidirectional domain trust relationship.
+This project covers domain controller setup, Linux client integration, shared folder permissions with ACLs, a secondary domain on AWS EC2, scheduled tasks with cron, and a bidirectional domain trust relationship.

 📖 **[Read the full documentation](DOCUMENTATION.md)**